Towards Measuring the Traceability of Cryptocurrencies: Untraceability

 \subsection{Transaction Graph Model}

-We define a general transaction graph model that can be used to calculate fungibility independently of cryptocurrency transaction networks.
+We define a general transaction graph model that can be used to calculate untraceability, independent of the exact implementation details of cryptocurrency transaction networks.
+We discuss the transformation of real-world cryptocurrency networks into transaction graphs in~\Cref{sec:theory}.

 A transaction graph $G$ is a weighted, directed graph $\overrightarrow{G}=(V,E,a)$, where $V$ consists of addresses, $E\subseteq V\times V$ is a set of ordered pairs that denotes transactions, while $a:V\times V\xrightarrow{}\mathbb{N}$ assigns the currency amounts $a((v_1,v_2))$ transferred from $v_1$ to $v_2$.
 Note that $a((v_1,v_2))=0$ if $(v_1,v_2)\notin E$.
-The definition $\mathit{Im}(a)=\mathbb{N}$ is not a restriction since we can consider sufficiently small subunits of the currency, for example, satoshi for Bitcoin.
-We set no restrictions about the incoming and outgoing amounts of a node: nodes with incoming surplus become the sinks, while nodes with outgoing surplus become the sources of the transaction graph.
+The definition $\mathit{Im}(a)=\mathbb{N}$ is not a restriction since we can consider the smallest denomination of the currency, for example, satoshi for Bitcoin or wei for Ether.
+We set no restrictions about a node's incoming and outgoing amounts: nodes with incoming surplus become the sinks, while nodes with outgoing surplus become the sources of the transaction graph.

-Looking ahead, we think of $V$ as the set of all entities in the ledger: addresses of users or smart contracts, as well as time-snapshots of addresses in some cases, see Section~\ref{sec:temporaltxgraphs}.
+Looking ahead, we think of $V$ as the set of all entities in the ledger: addresses of users or smart contracts, as well as time-snapshots of addresses in some cases, see~\Cref{sec:temporaltxgraphs}.
 Multiple details about converting ledgers into transaction graphs require special attention, e.g., multiple transactions between two addresses or the local graph structures resulting from the use of UTXO-based currencies.
-We detail these transformations in Section~\ref{sec:theory}.
+We detail these transformations in~\Cref{sec:theory}.